TortoiseWolfe/rn_Turtorial_Outline/Phase_08_Admin_merged.md

 You now have:

 1. **Dexie + localStorage** on web, **SQLite + SecureStore** on native.
-2. A “first user = admin” trigger, plus **dummy users** to test user listing.
+2. **First user** to sign up becomes admin, subsequent (and dummy) users are normal.
-3. The Admin Dashboard (from `(admin)` folder) is integrated **from the start**.
+3. A **fully integrated** `(admin)` panel, no separate extension.
-4. **One** scaffolding script that writes everything at once.
+4. **One** scaffolding script to generate all code at once.

-Possible expansions:
+From here:

-- Add more advanced RLS or `role` values (like `moderator`).
+- Expand your admin to show analytics or other tables.
-- Build a CLI scaffolding tool for new “modules.”
+- Add [Supabase Storage](https://supabase.com/docs/guides/storage) for file uploads.
-- Use Supabase Storage for file uploads or images.
+- Implement push notifications or advanced roles beyond `'admin'/'user'`.
-- Move to production with Expo EAS, environment variables, logging, push notifications.
+- Finally, move on to production with Expo EAS, environment variables, logging, etc.

-**No separate ‘later’ step needed**—the admin is included right away.
+No separate “later” step needed—**the admin is already built in**.
 Enjoy building ScriptHammer!